Supereg/homebridge-http-lightbulb/README.md

     If `colorTemperature` is not specified, the color temperature is sent via the `Hue` and `Saturation` characteristics._
     * `setUrl` \<string | [urlObject](#urlobject)\> **required**: Defines the url (and other properties when using an urlObject) which is called when you set a new color temperature.
 The color temperature is sent in the given unit.
-        When including **"%s"** in the url and/or body it will be replaced with the color temperature to set.
+        When including **%s** in the url and/or body it will be replaced with the color temperature to set.
         Have a look at [placeholders](#placeholders-in-seturl-properties).
     * `statusUrl` \<string | [urlObject](#urlobject)\> **required**: Defines the url (and other properties when using and urlObject) to query the current color temperature from the light bulb.
 By default it expects the http server